Challenging a Penalty Charge Notice and making representations

 When we receive your appeal, it will be logged as a challenge or formal representation (depending on how the penalty was issued and/or how far it has progressed).
 We will ensure that the case does not progress further and then write to you in due course to let you know the outcome and how much money is due, if any.

 If you receive a Charge Certificate, it is too late for you to make a challenge or formal representation.

-If you are not satisfied with the outcome of your challenge or formal representation, you may choose to appeal to the independent Environment and Traffic Adjudicators (ETA)
+If you are not satisfied with the outcome of your formal representation, you may choose to appeal to the independent Environment and Traffic Adjudicators (ETA).

 Alternatively, there are several ways to pay a PCN.